csharp-retorno-funciones

 Void Return

 When a function does not need to return any value, it is declared with the return type void.
-These functions generally perform actions (like modifying the state of an object or printing to the console).
+These functions typically perform actions (like modifying an object’s state or printing to the console).

-For example, the function greet() only performs an action, it does not need to return any value.
-In that case, we use the reserved word void.
+For example, the greet() function only performs an action; it doesn’t need to return any value.
+In that case, we use the reserved keyword void.

 public void Greet()